“You can make anything by writing.”

 English: Our Intent for the subject.

-At Walter Evans CE Primary and Nursery School, we intend to ensure that all children leave us as confident, competent readers and writers.
+At Walter Evans CE Primary and Nursery School, we intend to ensure that all children leave us as confident, competent readers and writers and aim to equip children with the attitudes, language, knowledge and skills required for their transition to KS3.
 We want our children to develop a love of language and literature alongside the skills required to continue to access both enjoyable and challenging texts from around the world and write beautifully and technically for a range of purposes.
 We believe that English is at the centre of education, therefore our whole school curriculum, and all of our topic-based learning, is based around the enjoyment of high quality, engaging and exciting texts.
 English is at the heart of all that we do.

 Writing - Click here to see our Writing rationale